LLM’s Are Redefining Commerce: What Should You Know About Google’s AI Shopping Feature

 Brands aren’t just fighting close competitors; they’re competing against every option the AI can see.

-C. Small Gaps Become Fatal
+Small Gaps Become Fatal

 If a brand has: